-Although Paris was the capital of 19th century art, it was Normandy that shaped modern art.
-Normandy and Impressionism go hand in hand.
+While Paris was the capital of 19th century art, it was Normandy that played a significant role in shaping modern art.
+Normandy and Impressionism are inherently linked, forming an inseparable bond.

-No place is more linked to a particular art movement than Normandy is linked to Impressionism.
-Impressionists didn’t just share a unique style of painting, focused on light and color.
-The artists found a common muse in Normandy.
+No other place is as intertwined with a particular art movement as Normandy is with Impressionism.
+The Impressionist painters not only shared a unique style focused on capturing light and color, but they also found a shared muse in Normandy.

-Many of the genre’s greatest artists lived and/or painted in Normandy — Claude Monet, Alfred Sisley, Berthe Morisot, Pierre-Auguste Rodin, Camille Pissarro, and Vincent Van Gogh.
-Mostly from Paris, these painters needed a refuge.
+Many of the greatest artists of the genre, such as Claude Monet, Alfred Sisley, Berthe Morisot, Pierre-Auguste Rodin, Camille Pissarro, and Vincent Van Gogh, either lived in or drew inspiration from Normandy.

 Steeped in history, Normandy is dotted with fairytale villages filled with fetching half timbered architecture and cobbled squares.
 The region has stunning coastline vistas, unspoiled beaches, postcard worthy landscapes, and soothing sea breezes.